 It’s surprising how many preppers don’t know that the plantain plant provides natural pain relief.
-And that’s probably because many people wrongly assume it’s a weed.
+This is probably because many people wrongly assume it’s a weed.

-Most people remove these life-giving plants from their lawns without a second thought.
+Most people run these plants over with a lawn mower, or remove them from their lawns without a second thought.
 Little do they know this plant can make an excellent, natural pain reliever.